 So imagine I had two big operations, all in one day.
 I couldn’t pee nor poop for a week.
 The car ride on the way home was a nightmare.
 Even though I was wearing a postnatal bandage, my insides still felt like jelly, always shifting, always tumbling, and moving.
 I couldn’t even lie down properly on a bed back at my in-laws’ house.

 A normal delivery, they say, would probably hurt more during birth but after that, recovery would be so much faster.
 Well, I just hope it won’t tear up your vagina and if it does, let’s just hope you’ll have a cute baby so it’s worth it.

-2. I was a little bit nervous to stand up after my operation.
+2. Hard to stand up after my CS operation

 Since mine was a special case, my doctor and the nurses won’t even encourage me to stand up and walk around, unlike their other patients.
 Not that I tried to, but it was really painful.
 Imagine your body is a half-packed suitcase, lying down on the ground then you have to make it stand up.
 Of course, all the things inside the luggage would be shifting down and that’s how it was for me, every time I stood up and walked around.